Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 Jan Siegmund - Automatic Data Processing, Inc.

-Thank you very much, Carlos, and good morning, everyone.
 Before I begin, during the quarter we completed the sale of our CHSA and COBRA businesses and realized a pre-tax gain of $205 million.
 The historical results of these businesses are reported in the Employer Services segment and are not reported as discontinued operations.
 Furthermore, we recorded a $1 million restructuring charge related to our Service Alignment Initiative.

 Certain non-GAAP measures in my commentary to follow exclude the impact of these two items as well as certain other one-time items recognized in the prior fiscal year.
 A reconciliation of these non-GAAP measures can be found in this morning's press release and in the supplemental slides on our Investor Relations website.